 Attribute Settings ×

 Туре: Terminal Node

 Node name:

 Node ID: T001

 Front/back order: 1

-Done button name previous node: Enter the name fo or the Done or the To node-name button that is used when previous node to the current node.
+Done button name previous node: Enter the name fo name, enter the new name in the following box. e for the or the Done or the To node-name button that is used when e previous node to the current node.
+UpdateCancel

-Update Cancel